opendataformat/r-package-opendataformat/README.md

 library("opendataformat")
 ```

-The opendataformat package consists of five main functions:
+The opendataformat package consists of six main functions:

 - `read_odf()` to read an Open Data Format file in R. This function takes an input parameter, which is the path to the Open Data Format ZIP file, and points to an R object for further processing.

+- `write_odf()` to write the R Dataframe to an Open Data Format ZIP file.
+By specifying the dataframe input and providing the output directory path the function will generate a ZIP file containing the dataset as "data.csv" and "metadata.xml".

 - `docu_odf()` to explore the dataset information.
 You can set the whole dataset `df` or an selected variable `df$var` as input and you will get an HTML page, displayed either in the RStudio viewer or the Web Browser, with metadata on the respective data level.

 - `setlanguage_odf()` changes the "active" language of a dataset.
 The metadata for this language is by default displayed with `docu_odf()`.

-- `write_odf()` to write the R Dataframe to an Open Data Format ZIP file.
-By specifying the dataframe input and providing the output directory path the function will generate a ZIP file containing the dataset as "data.csv" and "metadata.xml".

-- `odf_labels()` to retrieve labels and other metadata from an odf-data.frame-object.
+- `getmetadata_odf()` to retrieve labels and other metadata from an odf-data.frame-object.

+- `as_odf_tbl()` converts a dataframe or tibble including metadata to an odf_tbl object.

 ### Multilingual Datasets